 I discovered voice recognition (VR) software after developing a repetitive stress injury that put me out of commission for weeks.
 Today, I regularly use it to give my hands a break from heavy-duty typing.
 There are paid tools available, like Dragon NaturallySpeaking, as well as free ones, like Google Docs’ speech recognition feature.

 Maybe you’ve landed your dream client and you currently have more work than you can handle.
 It’s a great feeling!
 But don’t let yourself rely too much on one client.
 Changes can happen and it’s important to be prepared when they do.

 Many transcription companies hire on a part-time or flexible basis.
 It’s a good move to get on with a few of these companies if you can.
 They’ll make welcome filler work if your main account runs dry.
 Set aside time each week or month to research new opportunities.
 Check LinkedIn job postings, remote gig boards, and transcription forums, and note down any leads in a spreadsheet for future reference.

-One of the biggest benefits of working remotely as an IC is a flexibility to advance within a company while continuing with part-time transcription work.
+The next answer to “how to grow your transcription business”, is often not thought about.
+One of the biggest benefits of working remotely as an IC is the flexibility to advance within a company while continuing with part-time transcription work.